Aortic Aneurysm Surgery

 MEP / SSEP Monitoring

-For all descending aortic operations and thoracoabdominal operations in our practice, we use comprehensive neurologic monitoring equipment that measures both motor and somatosensory evoked potentials (MEP / SSEP).
-A non-invasive monitoring system is in place throughout the surgery and allows the surgeon to be aware of any changes in the neurologic function in real time.
+For all Descending and Thoracoabdominal aortic operations, we use professional neurologic monitoring that measures both motor and somatosensory evoked potentials (MEP / SSEP).
+A non-invasive monitoring system is in place throughout the surgery and allows the surgeon to be aware of any changes in the spinal cord function in real time.
 This facilitates changes in strategy during the surgery to lessen the risk of spinal cord damage.

 Hypothermia

-All descending aortic surgery is performed with the use of moderate systemic hypothermia, which involves cooling the patient, lowering metabolic work and decreasing the risk of neurologic injury.
+All descending aortic surgery is performed with the use of at least moderate systemic hypothermia, which involves cooling the patient, lowering metabolic work and decreasing the risk of neurologic injury.

 Contact Us